A day after Suvendu's resignation as minister, speculations rife over his next move | Politics

 A day after Suvendu's resignation as minister, speculations rife over his next move

-Amid speculations over the next move of senior Trinamool Congress leader Suvendu Adhikari, the BJP on Saturday said that the party is in touch with him and the TMC is sounding hopeful of reopening dialogue with its disgruntled functionary.
+Amid speculations over the next move of senior Trinamool Congress leader Suvendu Adhikari, the BJP on Saturday said that the party is in touch with him while the TMC was hopeful about reopening dialogue with its disgruntled functionary.
 Adhikari stepped down from the Mamata Banerjee cabinet in which he was the minister in charge of transport, waterways and irrigation on Friday, and his resignation was accepted by Governor Jagdeep Dhankhar.
 He, however, did not quit the party or resign as an MLA.

 All eyes are now at Adhikari's scheduled meeting at Mahisadal in Purba Medinipur district on Sunday afternoon.
-The BJP, which is elated over the rumblings in the TMC, said it is in touch with Adhikari, but nothing has been decided as of now regarding his joining the party, sources in the saffron camp said.
+The BJP, which is elated over the rumblings in the TMC, said it is in touch with Adhikari, but nothing has been decided as of now regarding his joining the party.

 "We have to wait for a few more days to have a clear picture," the leader said on condition of anonymity.
 "After resigning as a minister, it will be tough for Adhikari to continue in the TMC.
 So the options before him are either to float a new party or join the BJP or the Congress," he said.